Justman10000/flarum-extensions/README.md

 # Extensions

-Since it would be too much work to list all extensions, report any extensions that are missing or no longer present as a pull request
+Since it would be too much work to list all extensions, report any extensions that are missing, updated or no longer present as a pull request

 # Note